prdlab/RFI/README.md

 Additional code (line 548 & beyond) compares the pse as estimated by the staircase to pse estimated by fits to raw data as well as creates a plot with all participant time courses overlaid.

 ### RFI_timecourse_rawdata.csv
 Created with data agg loop in RFI_percept.Rmd (lines 144 - 170).
 This dataset contains unedited output from experiment builder (all participants concatenated).
-If running RFI_percept.Rmd, import this data before line 173 and skip data agg loop.

 Column Descriptions:
 - TRIAL_TYPE:     practice or real (ie experimental)